anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-git.md

 Select your branch (or one of your teammate's branches), and you'll see the snapshot of that branch displayed.

 ## Step 5: Merging your branch back into main
+Only what is on `main` will be considered for deliverable submissions, so you should make sure to regularly merge your branch into main once it is ready to be assessed or combined with your teammates work.
-1. Once you're satisfied with your changes, and your teammates agree, it's a good idea to merge your branch back into the main track, and delete the branch.
+1. Run the following to merge your branch into main:

 ```bash
 git checkout main